reverbdotcom/reverb-devops-challenge/README.md

 #### /health

 This route tests a connection dependency to Redis and it is failing by default.
-It is your responsibility to make this endpoint return a 200 response code and OK body by correcting the connection to Redis.
+It is your responsibility to make this endpoint return a 200 response code and `OK, ready to rock!` in the response body.

 #### /post